 Research and Teaching Interests

 Jay Banner‘s research and teaching interests center on Earth surface processes, including climate and hydrologic processes, how they are preserved in the geologic record, and how human activity affects the sustainability of water resources.
 These subjects are explored using a range of approaches that include field studies, petrography, isotope geochemistry, and modeling.
 Examples of research projects using these approaches are studies of cave deposits (speleothems) as records of the links between climate change and hydrology, studies of carbonate rocks as records of the chemistry of ancient oceans, and studies of modern aquifers and watersheds in urbanizing environments.
 These projects are detailed below.
+Jay is also one of the organizers of the first Bridging Barriers research initiative at UT-Austin, called Planet Texas 2050.
+This interdisciplinary project addresses the challenges to Texas’s resiliency posed by the climate change and population growth projected for the state in the 21st century.

 Our group investigates three main research areas, described below.